ammarbinfaisal/taskss/readme.md

 ## Changelog

-- whole of the terminal isn't cleared o running taskss
+- fix task editor (typing issue)
-- readjustment of the ui in list mode on resizing the terminal
+- console.clear() is again being used - to prevent the terminal from getting messed up on resizing  -- so whole of the terminal will be cleared :(
-- arrow remains on the same index after deleting a task in list mode
+- escaoe key can be used for quiting
-- TASKSS title in the list and editor mode
+- fix position of "save"/"cant be blank" message in task editor
-- improved tasks editor
-- no unwanted .log file in the current directory